jcos201/jcos201/README.md

 ---

-I'm a software engineer with experience with the technologies listed in the toolbox below.
+I'm a software engineer with experience in the technologies listed in the toolbox below.

 A problem solver by nature, I enjoy building things that can be useful for people.